The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 What are the best practices for documentation and communication during production testing?

-Clear documentation of test cases, results, and any identified issues is crucial.
+Clear documentation of LLM test cases, results, and any identified issues is crucial.
 Communication between development, testing, and operations teams is essential for addressing challenges promptly, facilitating collaboration, and maintaining transparency throughout the production testing process.

 What expertise does LeewayHertz bring to LLM production testing?